KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 GOID: OIr. _nuall_ [o n]
 PIE: \*newH- "cry, roar" (IEW: 767)
 COGN: Skt. _návate_, ToB _nu_- "roar"
 ETYM: Another possible cognate is Lat. _nūntium_ "message", but that word has also been plausibly related to PIE \*newo- "new".
 Mayrhofer (s.v. _NAV_-) thinks this root may be onomatopoetic.
+MoIr. _núar_ "wail, lament" is probably from the same root (\*now-ro-).
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="nowameto">\*nowameto- "ninth" (num)</a>
 GOID: MIr. _nómad_